asamli/aiida-castep-addons/docs/source/user_guide/tutorial.rst

 To monitor the status of the workflow you can use ``verdi process list`` for all active jobs or ``verdi process list -a`` for all jobs including completed and failed ones.
 You can see the log for the workflow using ``verdi process report NODE`` and all information including input and output nodes using ``verdi node show NODE``.
+Using ``verdi node graph generate NODE`` on a workflow node will generate a provenance graph of the workflow.